tiffanyfu7/iOS101-Prework/README.md

 Submitted by: Tiffany Fu

-Remix is an app that changes background colors at the click of a button.
+Remix is an app that allow users to make custom name tags changing background colors at the click of a button.

-Time spent: 2 hours spent in total
+Time spent: 3 hours spent in total

 ## Required Features